The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: WISE Selection of Cluster Candidates

 \subsection{Sample Definition}

 Full details of the \madcows\ galaxy cluster search method will be presented in a future paper, but we provide an overview of the essential features here.
 The search method that selected \bessie\ was based on the \wcolor\ color, following the approach of \citet{papovich_2008}, who discovered a $z=1.62$ galaxy cluster using \spitzer/IRAC data \citep{papovich_2010}.
+This method takes advantage of the fact that galaxy colors in the observed-frame $3-5$~$\mu$m regime become monotonically-redder between $0.75 \la z \la 1.75$, and are largely insensitive to variations in star formation history (see Figure \ref{fig:model_vs_z}).

 After cleaning the WISE catalog of flagged sources and compensating for spatial variations in depth, in the northern hemisphere we matched the WISE extractions to the SDSS-DR8 photometric catalog \citep{dr8_paper}.
-For the preliminary search used to identify \bessie, we then rejected sources using a combination of color and optical magnitude cuts, excluding all objects for which W1$-$W2$\;<0.5$, $i-$W1$\;<5$, or $i<21$.
+For the preliminary search used to identify \bessie, we then rejected sources using a combination of color and optical magnitude cuts, excluding all objects for which W1$-$W2$\;<0.3$, $i-$W1$\;<5$, or $i<21$.
 These cuts effectively remove the bulk of the foreground galaxy population at $z<1$.
-The remaining sources, consisting predominantly of high-redshift galaxies, were then binned into $\sim 10^{\circ}\times10^{\circ}$ overlapping 2-dimensional density maps with a resolution of 15 $''/$pixel.
-These maps were smoothed with a gaussian-difference wavelet scaled to enhance structures of $\sim 3'$ extent, corresponding to a physical size of $\sim1.4$~Mpc at $z\sim1$.
+The remaining sources, consisting predominantly of high-redshift galaxies, were then binned into $\sim 10^{\circ}\times10^{\circ}$ overlapping 2-dimensional density maps with a resolution of $15''$ pix$^{-1}$.
+These maps were smoothed with a Gaussian-difference wavelet kernel tuned to enhance structures on scales of $\sim 3'$, corresponding to a physical size of $\sim1.4$~Mpc at $z\sim1$.
 From these maps we identified the most statistically significant overdensities for further investigation. \bessie\ was selected from $\sim 10,000$ deg$^2$ of WISE/SDSS-DR8 overlap and was ranked very highly by both raw overdensity and visual assessments by the \madcows\ team.
-Figure \ref{fig:w1_thru_w4_tile} shows the cluster in the four WISE bands.
+Figure \ref{fig:2} shows the cluster in the four WISE bands, centered on the location of the brightest pixel in the associated wavelet map peak.